red-scorp/USBC-LDO/README.md

 Features:

 - USB-C connector configured for 5V power delivery
-- 3.3V LDO voltage regulator up 1to 1A output current
+- 3.3V LDO voltage regulator up to 1A output current
 - LED power indicator

 CAM files, as well as the BOM and CPL files for JLCPCB and NextPCB, are available.